 While Maruti Suzuki is known primarily for its passenger vehicles, the company also produces a considerable number of commercial vehicles such as the Supper Carry light truck.

-Additionally, Maruti Suzuki’s vehicle sales to OEM partners also have exploded in recent quarters, thereby diversifying the company’s sales channels significantly.
+Additionally, Maruti Suzuki’s vehicle sales to OEM partners also have exploded in recent years, thereby diversifying the company’s sales channels significantly.

-All told, in this article, we will look at Maruti Suzuki’s car sales figures on a quarterly basis, including sales breakdown by vehicle type and growth rates.
+All told, in this article, we will explore Maruti Suzuki’s car sales figures on a yearly and quarterly basis, including sales breakdown by vehicle type and growth rates.

 Vehicle Sales Breakdown

 As seen in the diagram above, Maruti Suzuki’s vehicle sales are divided into 2 major categories, namely domestic volume and export volume.

 Under the domestic volume, Maruti’s vehicle sales are further broken down into passenger vehicles, light commercial vehicles, and OEM.

 Of the 3 domestic segments, the passenger vehicles segment is the largest and it is further broken down into 3 more categories which are passenger cars, utility vehicles, and vans.

 Similarly, Maruti’s passenger car segment is the largest among all 3 vehicle types, and this segment is made up of car types such as the mini, compact, and mid-size car segments.

 Again, the compact segment is the largest of all categories under the passenger car segment, outselling the rest of the segment by nearly a 3 to 1 ratio as seen in the following discussions.